fitzLab-AL/gdm/README.md

 ```

 Because some sites might not overlap with the rasters, we should check
-for and remove NA values from teh site-pair table:
+for and remove NA values from the site-pair table:

 ``` r
 sum(is.na(gdmTab.rast))